EEWilton/wf-NanoTerm/README.md

 1. --out_dir [diretory to save output files]
 2. --seqplat [sequencing platform] (default is nanopore, alternative is illumina)
 3. --name [name of the phage to be used in the final report] (default is my_phage)

-# Usage:

-This workflow can be imported to Epi2Me Labs (Oxford Nanopore Techonology) and executed in the Epi2Me Labs GUI.
-It can also be run from the command line.

-nextflow run /path/to/main.nf --fastq /path/to/fastq/dir --reference /path/to/reference/fasta

 This document last updated on June 21, 2023.